Goa: Subdivisions

-The state is divided into two civil districts—North Goa and South Goa.
+The state is divided into two administrative districts—North Goa and South Goa.
 Each district is administered by a District Collector, appointed by the Government of Goa.
 These two districts are further divided into subdivisions and talukas, headed by a Deputy Collector-cum-Sub Divisional Officer and a Mamlatdar, respectively.
 The talukas are further divided into villages, each headed by a Talathi, who is responsible for land revenue and related matters.

 Panaji (Panjim) is the headquarters of North Goa district and is also the capital of Goa.
 North Goa is further divided into three subdivisions—Panaji, Mapusa, and Bicholim; and five talukas (subdistricts)—Tiswadi (Panaji), Bardez (Mapusa), Pernem, Bicholim, and Sattari (Valpoi).
 Margao (Madgaon) is the headquarters of the South Goa district.
 It is also the cultural and commercial capital of Goa.
 South Goa is further divided into five subdivisions—Ponda, Mormugao-Vasco, Margao, Quepem, and Dharbandora; and seven talukas—Ponda, Mormugao, Salcete (Margao), Quepem, and Canacona (Chaudi), Sanguem, and Dharbandora.
 Goa has a total number of 334 villages.

+Local government in Goa operates through a two-tier system in rural areas and urban local bodies in towns and cities.
+Rural local government in Goa consists of 191 Village Panchayats and two Zilla Panchayat, while urban areas are governed by 13 municipal councils and the Corporation of the City of Panaji.
+These local bodies are divided into wards, with representatives elected every five years.